deepakkumar55/ULTIMATE-JAVASCRIPT-PROJECT/Basic Projects/3-weather_app/README.md

 ---

-Thank you for your interest in the To-Do List project.
+Thank you for your interest in the project.
 Together, we can build a more robust and feature-rich application.
 Happy coding!